 Chelsea legend says that our Farmers Market was started in 1975 by a teacher at CPS, making it one of the oldest Farmers Markets in the state!
 Throughout its existence, CFM has remained true to its originating principals of providing the Chelsea community with authentic, local produce.
 Our guiding mantra is, “Everything sold at CFM must be grown, produced, or created in the State of Vermont."

-Our vendors offer a wide range of fresh, local produce (including pasture raised meats, eggs, cheeses, and dairy products); baked goods and prepared foods made from the finest local ingredients; locally foraged foods; and a full range of local artisan crafts.
-The market has moved through many iterations in its lifetime and currently includes; Music every week (customers and vendors LOVE this); Activities for kids every week; a Market Café where local vendors provide wonderful food for community members – to eat in or take out.
+Our vendors offer a wide range of fresh, local produce (including pasture raised meats, eggs, and dairy products); baked goods and prepared foods made from the finest local ingredients; locally foraged foods; and a full range of local artisan crafts.
+The market has moved through many iterations in its lifetime and currently includes: Music every week (customers and vendors LOVE this); Children's activities and other fun events throughout the season.

 A long-term vendor at CFM, who vends at several other local farmers markets, commented, “Chelsea is such a FUN market.
 It is the ONLY market I know of where people come and STAY to enjoy the music and the vibe.”

-Families come and stay - kids play, parents chat w/ friends, buy dinner from the Café and shop around the market.
+Families come and stay - kids play, parents chat w/ friends, enjoy live music and shop around the market.
 Our vendors are part of the Chelsea community family!

 Board of Directors